What is cloud application performance management (cloud APM)?

 Cloud APM must account for more dependencies in application performance than traditional APM -- for example, monitoring network communications to detect problems between the application and any cloud services it requires to run.
 Many cloud APM tools monitor both latency and the number of incoming and outgoing requests an application makes.

-Different types of cloud services must be monitored in different ways.
-An app running in a virtualized instance produces a lot more log data than a serverless function.
+Different types of cloud services are monitored in different ways.
+An app running in a virtualized instance produces more log data than a serverless function.

-Another major distinction between traditional APM and cloud APM is visibility into the underlying infrastructure for operational metrics.
+Another distinction between traditional APM and cloud APM is visibility into the underlying cloud infrastructure for IT operations metrics.
 An enterprise hosting its application on premises or in a private cloud can see and control its physical IT infrastructure to help fix performance issues.
-By contrast, the abstraction layer in public cloud architecture prevents deep visibility into underlying IT assets to report on metrics and criteria.
-This makes cloud APM more challenging, and more critical, to perform root-cause analysis and troubleshoot performance problems.
-Cloud providers recently have made strides to expand visibility into their infrastructure, for their native service offerings as well as third-party tools.
+By contrast, traditional APM in public cloud architecture prevents deep visibility into underlying IT assets to report on metrics and criteria.

 Cloud application performance management tools

 As more enterprises move applications to the cloud, they increasingly require tools to monitor and manage application performance and availability across a distributed computing environment.
-Some tools include predictive capabilities to alert administrators where potential problems may exist, and also automate the process to resolve them.
+Some monitoring tools include predictive capabilities to alert administrators of potential problems and automate the process to resolve them.

-By their nature, APM tools from the major public cloud providers perform "cloud APM" to monitor resource usage, manage costs and observe network performance.
-Native cloud APM capabilities may offer advantages such as compatibility with and deeper traceability for services in that provider's cloud ecosystem.
-However, visibility into some core metrics may not be available; typically these do not integrate with other cloud platforms.
-The main APM tooling tools for the major public cloud platforms are Amazon's CloudWatch for AWS services, Google Cloud's operations suite (formerly Stackdriver) and Microsoft's Azure Application Insights.
+By nature, APM tools from the major public cloud providers perform cloud APM to monitor resource use, manage costs and observe network performance.
+Native cloud APM capabilities can offer advantages such as compatibility with and deeper traceability for services in that provider's cloud ecosystem.
+However, visibility into some core metrics isn't always available.
+The main APM tools for major public cloud platforms are Amazon's CloudWatch for AWS services, Google Cloud's operations suite (formerly Stackdriver) and Microsoft's Azure Application Insights.

-Third-party APM vendors historically have advantages in their depth of reporting and visualization, and ability to tie into various platforms.
-Increasingly their APM tools integrate with cloud apps and have AI-powered capabilities.
+Third-party APM vendors historically have advantages in their depth of reporting and visualization, as well as their ability to tie into various platforms.
+Increasingly, standalone APM tools integrate with cloud apps and have AI-powered capabilities.
 They use machine learning for tasks like advanced anomaly detection and resolution of problems in real time.
-Most of these vendors deliver their tools in a SaaS model; some offer it as a managed service, or enable clients to run it in their own environment.
-Among these vendors are:
+Most of these vendors deliver their tools in a software-as-a-service model; some offer them as managed services, or they let clients run them in their own environments.